Trump is isolated and angry at aides for failing to defend him as he is impeached again

 The White House released a video Wednesday evening featuring Trump seated behind the Resolute desk in the Oval Office pleading with supporters not to engage in further violence.
 “Violence and vandalism have absolutely no place in our country and no place in our movement,” he said.

-Still, in a stark illustration of Trump’s isolation, the White House did not mount a vigorous defense on Wednesday as House members debated his fitness for office and, ultimately, voted to impeach him.
+Still, in a stark illustration of Trump’s isolation, the White House did not mount a vigorous defense Wednesday as House members debated his fitness for office and, ultimately, voted to impeach him.
 The president’s aides did not blast out talking points to allies.
 His press secretary did not hold a briefing with reporters.
 His advisers did not do television interviews from the White House’s North Lawn.
 His lawyers and legislative affairs staffers did not whip votes or seek to persuade lawmakers to vote against impeachment.

 This is both because there was no organized campaign to block impeachment and because many of his aides believe Trump’s incitement of the riot was too odious to defend.
 White House Counsel Pat Cipollone, who was central to the president’s defense in his first impeachment a year ago, told other staffers to make sure word got out that he was not involved in defending Trump this time, according to one aide.